 How to Make Your Own Band Logo

 Today we’ll be giving the Tailor Brands logo maker a spin.
-You can design as many logo concepts as you’d like for free, and if you’re feeling particularly ambitious, you can turn your new logo into a full range of branding materials such as postcards, mobile-ready websites, and social media kits.
+You can design as many logo concepts as you’d like for free, and if you’re feeling particularly ambitious, you can use your new logo in a full range of branding materials such as postcards, a mobile-ready website, and social media kits.

 Want to know more?
-Don’t miss our in-depth Tailor Brands review.
+Watch the video below or read our in-depth Tailor Brands review.

 1. Create a Tailor Brands Account